 The writing assistants in the Writing & Language Development Center are part-time student assistants and full-time Instructional Associates.
 Most of our writing assistants are themselves students taking classes at Yuba College.
-They have either completed or are currently enrolled in English 1A , and they maintain a 3.0 GPA.
-They have to be recommended by their English instructors, and then they must apply for the position and complete formal training courses (English 40A and B).
+They have completed English 1A with an A or B and maintain at least a 3.0 GPA.
+After being recommended by their English instructors, they must apply for the position and enroll in formal training courses (English 40A and B) before they begin tutoring.

 Aside from their qualifications and training, the writing assistants are as varied as the student body itself: they pursue majors in health professions, business, administration of justice, veterinary technology, computer science, political science and yes, sometimes even English.

 What do the writing assistants do?